Skip to content

 Your AI coworker made something great.
 Now you need to share it.

-You ask Claude Cowork to draft the launch plan, the SOP, the client update.
-It writes a clean markdown file on your desktop.
+You ask your agent — Claude Code, Cowork, Cursor, Codex, whatever you're running — to draft the launch plan, the SOP, the client update.
+It writes a clean markdown file on your laptop.
 Good work, fast.

 Now you need to send it to someone.
-Your client doesn't use Claude.
+Your client doesn't use the same tools you do.
 Your cofounder prefers Notion.
 Your team lives in Slack.
-So you copy-paste into Google Docs, email the.mdfile, or paste the content into a message — and the moment you edit it again in Cowork, the shared copy is stale.
+So you copy-paste into Google Docs, email the.mdfile, or paste the content into a message — and the moment your agent edits it again, the shared copy is stale.

 AgentDoc gives every AI-written doc a real URL.
-Publish from Cowork in one click and it lives at /@you/slug — a clean webpage for humans, raw markdown for other agents.
-Keep editing in Cowork; the link stays live.
+Publish in one click and it lives at /@you/slug — a clean webpage for humans, raw markdown for other agents.
+Keep editing from whatever agent you use; the link stays live.
 Private by default, published only when you click.

-• Doc lives in a local file on your Mac
+• Doc lives in a local file on your machine

-• You copy-paste to share it outside Claude
+• You copy-paste to share it outside the terminal

-• The shared copy goes stale the next time Cowork edits
+• The shared copy goes stale the next time your agent edits

 • No public URL, no raw markdown endpoint

-• Cowork publishes in one click → live URL
+• Your agent publishes in one click → live URL

-• Send the link to anyone — no Claude account needed
+• Send the link to anyone — no account needed to view

-• Edit in Cowork, the link updates live
+• Your agent keeps editing, the link updates live

 • Raw .md endpoint for other agents to read